Why Is Checking for Compromised Passwords Important?

 About 80% of data breaches use weak passwords to steal data or money.
 These breaches mainly affect businesses, but they ultimately come back to impact people like you.
 As our society becomes more dependent on technology, so does our need for computer security.

-How To Check For Compromised Passwords
+How to Check for Compromised Passwords

 - Using your operating system or browser tools (Android and iOS)